 Get the latest from TODAY

-Before the cool, crisp days of autumn make cozy evenings in front of the fireplace irresistible, take time to make sure your fireplace is as safe as it is inviting.
+While cozy evenings in front of the fireplace are certainly irresistible, take the time to make sure your fireplace is as safe as it is inviting.
 A 2016 report from the National Fire Protection Association states that a leading factor contributing to home heating fires was the failure to clean chimneys.

-Not usually a DIY chore, it’s best to hire a CSIA Certified Chimney Sweep to tackle this job, recommends Ashley Eldridge, education director for Chimney Safety Institute of America.
+It's not usually a do-it-yourself chore, so it’s best to hire a certified chimney sweep from the Chimney Safety Institute of America to tackle this job, recommends Ashley Eldridge, CSIA education director.
 That’s because cleaning and inspecting chimneys involves a lot more than just sweeping soot.

-Everything you need to know about prepping your fireplace and chimney for the winter
+Here's everything you need to know about prepping your fireplace and chimney.

 How often should a chimney be inspected?